kkraoj/lfmc_from_sar/README.md

 1. Run `plot_functions.py` by uncommenting any of the functions at the end of the script to reproduce the figures you wish

 ## License
 Data and scripts presented here are free to use.
-Please cite the following paper if you with to use any data or analyses from this study:
+Please cite the following paper if you use any data or analyses from this study:

-TO BE FILLED
+[TO BE FILLED AFTER PUBLISHING]

 ## Issues?